 In addition to motivating early childhood interventions, economists have used these scientific findings about brain development to create models in which skills learned in early childhood are complementary with skills to be learned later in childhood, as well as an adult, i.e., the influential concepts of self productivity and dynamic complementarity posited by Cunha and Heckman. \citep{Cunha2007} While the dominant assumption of scholarly work previous to Cunha and Heckman followed Becker in treating childhood as a single period (with adulthood as a separate, succeeding, period), Cunha and Heckman instead treated childhood as two periods--with skills learned in the one period having a dynamic complementarity with skills in the second. \citep{Becker1986a} \citep{Cunha2007}

 I build off this approach in conceiving of three general stages of childhood human capital investment.
 First, there's pre-kindergarten--I incorporate controls related to health and how often a child is taken to see a medical practitioner to get a sense of human capital in this very early stage.
 Second, there's kindergarten itself.
-Third, there's post-kindergarten--to avoid endogeneity, I don't control for individual characteristics post-kindergarten, although do I control for the theoretically exogenous changes to households, captured by their per-capita household expenditure over time.
+Third, there's post-kindergarten--to avoid endogeneity, I don't control for individual characteristics post-kindergarten, although I do control for the theoretically exogenous changes to households, captured by their per-capita household expenditure over time.
 My research is built off of the assumption that investments made in these three periods interact--a specific hypothesis that I test later.\footnote{ In particular, by interacting health and household variables with kindergarten attendance.} For some more granular educational outcomes I further divide the post-kindergarten period, although again due to endogeneity concerns I limit covariates associated with post-kindergarten periods when analyzing the effect of kindergarten.

 \subsection{Empirical Findings of Kindergarten's Effects}